 As you may have read a little over 12 hours ago, I was set to meet Fox this morning to give him his stuff (at his request).
 Pyjamas, a sweater, a KISS t-shirt, theater tickets.
-I included a little gift I’d bought for Maria when I was away.
+I included a little gift I’d bought for his daughter when I was away.

 He had requested there be no “scene”.
 He wanted it to be very transactional – here’s your bag, here’s your book, goodbye.